How NTFS reserves space for its Master File Table (MFT)

 Volumes with a small number of relatively large files exhaust the unreserved space first, while volumes with a large number of relatively small files exhaust the MFT zone space first.
 In either case, fragmentation of the MFT starts to take place when one region or the other becomes full.
 If the unreserved space becomes full, space for user files and directories starts to be allocated from the MFT zone competing with the MFT for allocation.
 If the MFT zone becomes full, space for new MFT entries is allocated from the remainder of the disk, again competing with other files.

-A new registry parameter was introduced in Service Pack 4 for Windows NT 4.0 that can increase the percentage of a volume that NTFS reserves for its master file table.
+A new registry parameter can increase the percentage of a volume that NTFS reserves for its master file table.
 NtfsMftZoneReservation is a REG_DWORD value that can take on a value between 1 and 4, where 1 corresponds to the minimum MFT zone size and 4 corresponds to the maximum.
 If the parameter is not specified or an invalid value is supplied, NTFS uses a default value of 1 for this parameter.
 The exact ratios that correspond to each setting are undocumented because they are not standardized and may change in future releases.
 In order to know what setting is best for your environment, it may be necessary to experiment with different values.

 The MFT Zone is not subtracted from available (free) drive space used for user data files, it is only space that is used last.
 When the MFT needs to increase in size, for example, you created new files and directories, it is taken from the MFT Zone first, thus decreasing MFT fragmentation and optimizing MFT performance.